• Skip to primary navigation

 Although one can use many other fruits as a base for smoothies, acai smoothie in a bowl is the latest craze.
 This is because acai berry is a superfruit (fights free radicals).

-As if that weren't enough, boosters (i.e. guaraná powder) and plant-based proteins such as wheat germ and nuts have been added into the mixture.
+As if that weren't enough, boosters (i.e. guaraná powder) and plant-based proteins such as wheat germ and nuts have been added to the mixture.

 Even leafy veggies have become more common as additives to smoothies in the last 3 to 5 years.